Span of Control

 This article describes Span of Control in a practical way.
 After reading you will understand the basics of this powerful management and leadership theory.

 What is Span of Control?
+The definition

 The larger an organisation, the more management layers it has.
 As a result, a hierarchy is born.
 Multiple people in a department deal with a single superior.
 Some departments might only have ten people, while others consist of over a hundred employees.
 In both cases, span of control is present to properly manage all layers of the organisation.